-- If pipe flanges are not meeting the ANSI B31.3 requirement, piping shall be rectified.
+- If pipe flanges are not meeting the ANSI B31.3 requirement, the piping shall be rectified.

-- All gaskets seating area shall be cleaned properly before gasket insertion.
-If serration is damaged, reserration must be done.
+- All gasket seating areas shall be cleaned properly before gasket insertion.
+If serration is damaged, re-serration must be done.

-- Ensure gasket of correct dimension and of specified material is used.
+- Ensure the gasket of the correct dimension and of specified material is used.

-- Gasket shall be located correctly to ensure full sealing as indicated in drawing.
-For example – gasket on tubesheet of exchanger needs to be located so that outer periphery of gasket matches with OD of tubesheet at all points.
+- The gasket shall be located correctly to ensure full sealing as indicated in the drawing.
+For example – a gasket on the tube-sheet of an exchanger needs to be located so that the outer periphery of gasket matches with OD of tube-sheet at all points.

 - Ensure that material of all bolts and nuts is as specified.

-- Bolts & nuts shall be cleaned with suitable solvents like Diesel / CTC using wire brush, especially in threaded portion.
+- Bolts & nuts shall be cleaned with suitable solvents like Diesel / CTC using a wire brush, especially in the threaded portion.

-- It is recommended to avoid use of short bolts on the flange joints.
+- It is recommended to avoid the use of short bolts on the flange joints.

-- All stud bolts of 7/8″ and above shall be tightened using torque wrench.
+- All stud bolts of 7/8″ and above shall be tightened using a torque wrench.
 While tightening the bolt with torque wrenches (for pipe / Manway flanges) ensure that tightening load to each bolt is applied as uniformly as possible.
 The tightening shall be carried out in three or four stages in steps of 30, 50 & 70 percent of the final torque value.
-At fourth stage again use 70 percentage of the final torque value.
+A fourth stage again uses 70 percent of the final torque value.

 - For heat exchangers flanges torque values to be 30,70,100 and 100 percent of the final torque value.

-- Where recommended to use hydraulic tensioner for bolt tightening follow the manufacturer recommendations.
+- Where recommended using hydraulic tensioner for bolt tightening follow the manufacturer recommendations.

-A table is provided below to show an example of torques applied for bolt tightening.
+A table is provided in Fig. 4 below to show an example of torques applied for bolt tightening.